dixongrossnickle/personal-website/README.md

 The Django app is served by [Gunicorn](https://docs.gunicorn.org/en/stable/) with [Nginx](https://nginx.org/en/) as a reverse proxy.<br/><br/><br/>

 # Football Simulator
-The football simulator uses [pandas](https://pypi.org/project/pandas/) to read two CSV's: one containing every match from Europe's top 5 leagues (2019-20 season), and another containing the all players' data from the FIFA 20 video game.
+The football simulator uses [pandas](https://pypi.org/project/pandas/) to read two CSV's: one containing every match from Europe's top 5 leagues (2019-20 season), and another containing the all players' ratings from the FIFA 20 video game.
 It finds the mean and standard deviation of each team's goals for & goals conceded, depending on home or away matches.
 Then, it creates Gaussian distributions for each, and averages the two to determine the goals scored by each team.<br/><br/>

 Pseudo-code:<br/>